GHaxZ/snow/README.md

 ![demo.gif](https://raw.githubusercontent.com/GHaxZ/snow/refs/heads/master/.github/demo.gif)

-"**snow**" is a **randomly generated winter landscape screensaver**, which makes it possible for you to enjoy snowy landscapes, even when there's no sign of snow outside (or you don't like leaving your house)!
+"**snow**" is a **randomly generated winter landscape screensaver**, which makes it possible for you to enjoy snowy landscapes, even when there's no sign of snow outside! (or if you don't like leaving your house)

 ## Installation